tamerajaj/Machine-Learning-Engineering-Refractoring-Project/README.md

   * Aligning the names of the containers and database.

 * What are the things you would do differently if you had more time?
+  * Automatically upload csv file to database and run the pipeline.
   * Creating a call for a prediction model.